tribakzero/rollback-test/README.md

 - Let's keep going, I'm already enjoying this hahaha.
 - this is getting boring... yeah, this quick.
 - Enough, I'll binge watch a Netflix Series instead.
 - YEAH!
-And have some popcorns for breakfast!
+And have some popcorns and soda for breakfast!